RantAI-dev/Book2-SDPR/content/docs/Software-Design-Patterns-in-Rust.md

 ---
 <center>

-## 📘 Welcome to "Software Design Pattern in Rust"
+## 📘 Welcome to "Software Design Patterns in Rust"

 </center>